Overview

 export default App;

-component can be used in a variety of applications that require the user to take photos, such as:
+The Camera component can be used in a variety of applications that require the user to take photos, such as:

 - Social media apps: Users can take photos to share with their friends and followers on social media platforms like Instagram, Facebook, and Twitter.